Erawe56/Diamond-Price-Prediction/README.md

 # Diamond-Price-Prediction

 This project aims to predict diamond prices using various features such as carat, cut, color, clarity, and more.
 Accurate price predictions can help both buyers and sellers make informed decisions.
-Below is a summary of the project, including the process and results.

 Objective :
 To build a machine learning model that predicts the price of diamonds based on their characteristics.